lubnaasmi/Secure-Contextual-RAG/README.md

 > **Note:** PDFs are not included in this repo due to copyright.
 > Add your own PDFs to the `data/` folder to run the pipeline.

+**Active Research & Iteration Logs**
+I am actively treating this repository as an empirical laboratory to study the trade-offs of framework-less data pipelines